Sylius/Sylius/docs/customization/api.rst

 Removing a field from a response
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let's say that for some reason you want to remove some field from serialization.
+Let's say that for some reason you want to remove a field from serialization.
-One of possible solution could be that you use serialization groups.
+One possible solution could be that you use serialization groups.
 Those will limit the fields from your resource, according to serialization groups that you will choose.

 .. tip::